clementonsong/TabCorpTest/README.md

 └── common-dto/

-APART FROM THE REPORT APIs PROVIDED ABOVE THERE ARE FEW OTHER APIs PLYING BETWEEN FOR INTERPROCESS COMMUNICATION AND FOR ORCHESTRATION
+**APART FROM THE REPORT APIs PROVIDED ABOVE THERE ARE A FEW OTHER APIs FOR INTERPROCESS COMMUNICATION AND FOR ORCHESTRATION

 (a) Product Details API - http://localhost:8082/products/{product_code}
 (b) Customer Details API - http://localhost:8081/customers/{customer_code}

-BUT THE CALLS TO THESE APIs ARE MINIMALISED TO AVOID REPETITIOUS CALLS IN ONE TRANSACTION.
-FOR THIS PUPOSE THE VALIDATOR COMPONENT PERSISTS DATA USING CALLBACKS
+BUT THE CALLS TO THESE APIs ARE MADE JUST ONCE IN A SINGLE TRANSACTION.
+TO AVOID REPETITIOUS CALLS, THE TRANSACITON VALIDATOR COMPONENT PERSISTS DATA INTO OBJECTS USING CALLBACKS.

-License
+##License
 This project is for demonstration/assessment purposes and is not intended for production use.